mapsteps/customizer-reset/readme.txt

 1. Activate the plugin through the *Plugins* menu in WordPress.

 == Frequently Asked Questions ==
-= Where do I reset the customizer? =
-Navigate to Appearance > Reset Customizer or Appearance > Customize to access the WordPress customizer and reset, export or import the customizer settings.
+= Where do I reset the WordPress Customizer? = Navigate to `Appearance > Reset Customizer` or `Appearance > Customize` to launch the WordPress Customizer.
+Reset, export or import your settings from the bottom left corner of the Customizer screen.

 == Screenshots ==
-1. Reset Customizer Button
+1. Reset Customizer controls

 == Changelog ==
 = 1.1.5 April 19, 2022 =